 Python Facts That Everyone Should Know

-- Python is high level and object-oriented scripting language
+- Python is a high-level and object-oriented scripting language.

-- Python doesn’t support slice or generic data type
+- Python doesn’t support slice or generic data types.

-People often ask is Python case sensitive or not?
-Yes, it’s case sensitive, and we have answered this question in detail.
-By following a few things, you can avoid runtime errors and incorrect output.
+People often ask if Python is case-sensitive or not.
+Yes, it’s case-sensitive, and we have answered this question in detail.
+By following a few things, you can avoid runtime errors and the incorrect output.